-Parallel trade authorisation
+Parallel trade permit

-The objective of granting parallel trade authorisations is to promote the free movement and availability of goods in the Member States.
+The objective of granting parallel trade permits is to promote the free movement and availability of goods in the Member States.
 The free circulation of biocides within the EU must be facilitated without posing any unnecessary barriers but at the same time safeguarding that the provisions in place do not pose any risk for human health, animals and/or the environment.

 The legal basis